-Breaking News | Peru president faces calls to resign after three protesters killed
+Breaking News | Peru President Faces Calls To Resign After Three Protesters Killed

-The head of Peru’s Congress called Saturday night for the “immediate resignation” of interim president Manuel Merino after a violent crackdown on protests against his new government left at least three dead and 13 injured.
+The head of Peru’s Congress has called for the “immediate resignation” of interim president Manuel Merino after a violent crackdown on protests against his new government left at least three dead and more than 60 injured.

 Thousands have taken to the streets in days of protests against Merino following the ouster of his popular predecessor Martin Vizcarra, who was impeached on corruption allegations on Monday.

-“I ask Mr. Merino to evaluate his immediate resignation,” Congress head Luis Valdez said in a statement to Channel N television.
+“I ask Mr. Merino to evaluate his immediate resignation,” Congress head Luis Valdez said in a statement on Saturday night.

 Lawmakers will meet in an emergency session on Sunday to discuss Merino’s resignation, a statement released later on the Congress Twitter account said.